wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    message when this occurs, so that operators are not surprised when this happens.

 3.1.
-Alerting Users to NTA Use
+Alerting Users to Negative Trust Anchor Use

    End users of a DNS recursive resolver or other people may wonder why a domain that fails DNSSEC validation resolves with a supposedly